 Multiple virtual queues

-Businesses that use multiple queues
+Businesses that use multiple virtual queues

 During the COVID-19 pandemic, Apple has implemented multiple queues for customers interested in shopping at an Apple store or receiving tech support in person.
 As before the pandemic, customers can make an appointment for service at an Apple Genius Bar, but now customers can also make appointments online to pick up equipment they’ve purchased.
 In some stores, customers wishing to browse will also have to wait in a physical line to enter the store, given reduced store capacity.
 In this instance, Apple is using multiple queues to sustain safe access to their core services.